 WRITTEN AUTHORIZATION.

-Prior to sharing any member tax return information through either a sale to the secondary market, third party servicing relationship or otherwise, the Credit Union will obtain the member’s written authorization.
+Prior to sharing any member tax return information through either a sale to the secondary market, third-party servicing relationship, or otherwise, the Credit Union will obtain the member’s written authorization.

 RECORD RETENTION.

 Record Retention Requirements.
 The Credit Union will retain records that document actions with respect to a member’s mortgage loan account until one year after the date the Credit Union discharges the mortgage or transfers the servicing.